X-lab-3D/swiftmhc/README.md

 #### Run preprocessing for training datasets

-For preprocessing training datasets, lets take example data from DOI: https://doi.org/10.5281/zenodo.14968655.
+For preprocessing training datasets, let's take example data from DOI: https://doi.org/10.5281/zenodo.14968655.
 From the compressed tar file we use the following:
  - a CSV table in IEDB format: `input-data/IEDB-BA-with-clusters.csv`.
 It has the required columns, but it also contains cluster ids so that the data can be separated by cluster.
  - PANDORA models, representing pMHC structures: `input-data/swiftmhc/pandora-models-for-training-swiftmhc/`.